ryooopan/homepage/sop.md

-# Research Interest
+# Research Statement
-My primary research objective and interest is in the area of Human Computer Interaction.
-I believe that one of the most important issue in HCI for the next decade would be in programming education and its learning community.

-To make a significant contribution to this field, I plan to focus on the following three areas in my PhD research: user interface design for programming education, a toolkit design for rapid prototyping, and community development for software and hardware engineering.
+I believe that one of the most important issues in HCI for the next decade would be in programming education with emphasis on problem solving.
+A lot of educational tools have provided easier way to gain the basic knowledge of programming.
+However, there is still gap between having the knowledge and applying these knowledge to create actual product.
+My research goal is to fill this gap.
+Through my research, I want to make it easier for people of all background to acquire problem-oriented software and hardware skills, and to leverage their knowledge with the power of collaboration.
+I believe my research focus surely plays an important role in boosting user-driven innovation.
+To achieve this goal, I look forward to undertaking PhD at University of Washington, and I want to do research on developing the new way to learn to code, as a significant stepping-stone to be an outstanding researcher in HCI.

 # Motivation
 The motivation behind this research goal comes from my personal experience in Mitaka dormitory where I build a programmer community, called Mitakalab, with some friends who have a common interest in programming.
 As a wide-range background students got involved in the community, a variety of products were invented; machine learning engine for NASA’s crater data, bicycle electronic generator, and automatic plant water-pomp with a collaboration between aerospace engineering, agriculture, and electronic and computer science.
 Through this experience, I learned the power of collaboration and, at the same time, the difficulty of facilitating collaboration effectively.
 Especially, I found that the key issues exist in sharing software and hardware skills among different background people and in increasing users’ engagement and contribution.
 Since then, I have had a strong interest in this issue and decided to do research from the viewpoints of social science and human computer interaction.